kintone-labs/kintone-ui-component/website/versioned_docs/version-0.2.0/components/MultipleChoice.md

 </details>

 ### getItem(index)
-Get the value of specific position in checkbox list.
+Get the item of specific position in multiple choices list.

 **Parameter**